Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Physical Architectures and Signal Models

-Consequently, the EIT linewidth $\Gamma_{\text{EIT}}^{\text{5L}}$ for the 3C5L-RAQR is no longer limited by Doppler mismatch $\Gamma_{\text{Res}}^{{\text{5L}}}$ but rather by the much smaller homogeneous broadening terms.
-Fig. \ref{fig:5L_3} presents a transmission spectrum of the steady-state probe transmission power, which is calculated by Eq. \eqref{eq:probe_power} in Section II-C. The 2C4L-RAQR exhibits a broad EIT window due to the uncancelled Doppler effects.
-Conversely, the 3C5L-RAQR maintains a sharp electromagnetic induced absorption (EIA) dip\footnote{In practice, the presentation of EIT or EIA window in the 3C5L-RAQR depends on the relative intensity between the probe laser and the coupling laser \cite[Fig.2]{ref_prajapati_sensitivity}.
-Here, we consider a setup of weak probe field for deriving Eq. \eqref{eq:rho21_5level_continued_fraction}, and hence forming the EIA window.}.
-The narrower linewidth of the 5L signal implies a significantly larger gradient with respect to frequency changes, which directly translates to a higher optical response for a given RF field strength.
+{In Fig. \ref{fig:5L_3}, we present a transmission spectrum of the steady-state probe transmission power, which is calculated by Eq. \eqref{eq:probe_power} composed of atomic susceptibility $\chi$ in Section II-C.} The 2C4L-RAQR exhibits a broad EIT window due to the uncancelled Doppler effects.
+Conversely, the 3C5L-RAQR maintains a sharp electromagnetically induced absorption (EIA) dip\footnote{In practice, {the presentation of EIT or EIA window in the 3C5L-RAQR depends on the relative intensity between the probe laser and the coupling laser.
+As presented in \cite[Fig. 2]{ref_prajapati_sensitivity}, the three-photon EIA is caused by using a weak probe field, while the EIT is caused by using a strong probe field.
+In this Section, we utilize a setup of weak probe field for deriving Eq. \eqref{eq:rho21_5level_continued_fraction}, thereby forming the three-photon EIA window.}}.
+The narrower EIA linewidth of the 3C5L-RAQR implies a significantly larger gradient with respect to frequency changes, which directly translates to a higher optical response for a given RF field strength.
+Note that the EIT/EIA linewidth is an important, but not exclusive factor governing the receiver sensitivity \cite{ref_prajapati_sensitivity}, while the actual sensitivity is jointly determined by the atomic transconductance, transmitted probe power, and the associated noise floor.

-For the flexibility of spectrum access, while the 3C5L-RAQR uses a $P \to D$ transition for fairness with 2C4L-RAQR in Fig. \ref{fig:level_schemes}, the $S \to P \to S \to P$ excitation path is also evolved into the $S \to P \to D \to F$ scheme \cite{brown2023very}.
+For the flexibility of spectrum access, while the 3C5L-RAQR uses a $P \to D$ transition for fairness with 2C4L-RAQR in Fig. \ref{fig:level_schemes}, the $S \to P \to S \to P$ excitation path can also be extended to the $S \to P \to D \to F$ scheme \cite{brown2023very}.
 In this case, the 3C5L-RAQR populates F-states, which unlocks access to high-$l$ transitions, e.g., $\ket{nF} \to \ket{nG}$, $l=3 \to l=4$, preserving the advantage of UHF/VHF access.

+{\emph{\textbf{Remark 1:} Transitioning from the conventional 2C4L-RAQR to the 3C5L-RAQR architecture intuitively implies increased hardware complexity, as it requires three independent lasers to be phase-locked, frequency-stabilized, and spatially aligned.
+However, operating entirely within the mature red/infrared diode laser bands fundamentally bypasses the severe engineering bottlenecks of the 2C4L-RAQR setup.
+For instance, the 3C5L-RAQR avoids the highly unstable and power-hungry second-harmonic generation modules required for {blue/green} lasers \cite{zuo2025high}, rendering frequency stabilization and power-cost trade-offs highly practical with off-the-shelf components. \textbf{Consequently, the intrinsic physical compensations of the 3C5L-RAQR architecture dwarf the hypothetical complexities of an additional laser, making it practically viable for compact deployment and commercialization \cite{ref_infleqtion_sqywire}.}}}